ICS 23 / CSE 23: Fundamental Data Structures

 Instructor information

-Contacting me: I tend to be much easier to reach via email than by phone, so I would suggest using email to contact me under normal circumstances.
-When you write me an email, please take a few moments to make sure that the following information is placed somewhere in your message: your name, your student ID#, and which course you're enrolled in (as I'm teaching more than one).
+Contacting me: I tend to be much easier to reach via email than any other way, so I would suggest using email to contact me under normal circumstances.
+When you write me an email, please take a few moments to make sure that the following information is placed somewhere in your message: your name, your student ID#, and which course you're enrolled in (important since I'm teaching more than one this quarter).

 Times and places